TEDxCMU/Momentum/README.md

 # TEDxCMU Momentum

+Momentum is what drives something still into an unstoppable force of motion, power, energy and most importantly, change.
+It fuels motivation, defies stagnancy and demands the spurring of action.
+People who are constantly in momentum are those that make change, those that pursue something more and those that see in the world the potential for something better.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.